You will work on the assignments for CS107 on the

 Understand your code: At every step, you want to ensure that you understand the code you are writing, what it does, and how it works.
 Don't make changes without understanding why you are making them, and what the result will be.

-Test: incrementally develop your program, test at each step, and always have a working program.
+Test: use our recommended testing techniques to incrementally develop your program, test at each step, and always have a working program.

 Get help if you need it!: 107 has a lot of helpful resources, including written materials on the web site, textbook readings, lectures, labs, the online discussion forum, helper hours, and more.
 We are happy to help or answer your questions!

 How can I reproduce/debug a problem that appears during sanity check?